CDRT/docs/bios/settings/thinkpad/config.md

 <details><summary>Setup UI</summary>

-One of 2 possible options for interface of Setup:
+Whether to enable `simple text` interface with navigation and actions available only via keyboard, or  `graphical` interface with mouse for navigation and actions.

-1. Simple Text - enables simple text interface with navigation and actions available only via keys on a keyboard.
+1. Simple Text
-2.	**Graphical** - enables graphical interface with possibility to additionally use mouse for navigation and actions.
-Default.
+2.	**Graphical** - Default.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|